Become an ElectricianJuly 16, 2020 2020-08-12 9:48

 HOW TO BECOME AN ELECTRICIAN

 Electricians help bring electricity into homes and buildings.
 They install, repair, test and maintain electrical wiring, fuses and equipment through where electricity flows.
-There are many fields you can get into within the electrical trade- from construction and maintenance electricians with residential wiring, to very complicated fibre-optic connections, the future and career opportunities in the electrical trade is endless.
+There are many fields you can get into within the electrical trade ranging from construction and maintenance electrical with residential wiring, to very complex fibre-optic connections.
+The future and career opportunities in the electrical trade areendless.

-You are required a minimum of grade 10 for non-union electricians in Ontario and grade 12 for those in a union.
-Having a high school diploma is not required, but preferable, given that math is mandatory to do electrical work.
+You are required a minimum of grade 10 education for non-union electricians in Ontario and grade 12 for those in a union.
+Having a high school diploma is not required, but preferred, given that math is mandatory to do electrical work.